 Darkness is a state of affairs which is not in itself negative, it exists when light is absent.
 Darkness shouldn’t be analyzed or contrasted, just open the window or turn on the light and it vanishes.
 The same goes for our emotional suffering and the light in this case is love.
 If through the light of our awareness we recognize and lovingly accept the emotion instead of fighting it, it fades away and a real transformation takes place in us.

-There are several mindfulness-based exercises that you can do daily to train yourself to recognize and let go of thoughts and emotions, changing your life experience.
-Discover them in this article.
-I have previously written about Mindfulness, Anxiety and Depression.
-(Mindfulness exercises to reduce anxiety).
+There are several exercises based on mindfulness that can be done daily to train to recognize and let go of thoughts and emotions, changing their life experience, discover them in this article I previously wrote about Mindfulness, anxiety and depression.